5 Quick & Easy Google Analytics Reports for Clients

 5. Social Media Report

-Before we get into the reports, let's first review a few of the most common and important Google Analytics metrics that you'll want to be aware of.
+Before we get into the reports, let's first review a few of the most common and important Google Analytics reporting metrics that you'll want to be aware of.

 Important Google Analytics Metrics